PaddiM8/luno-lei/content/grammar/index.md

 <span class="suffix">-(i)slu</span>

-The passive voice is used as a "zero person".
+The passive voice is used as an unspecified person.
 It can also be used to verbify a word without specifying a person (eg. leg -> to walk).

 #### Examples